AkankshaRondla/carbon_emission_prediction/README.md

 ## Files Description

   * `Carbon_Emision_Prediction[1].ipynb`: This notebook handles the initial data cleaning and preprocessing steps.
-It identifies and removes rows with missing values to create a clean dataset.
-The cleaned data is then exported to a CSV file named `data_cleaned.csv`.ipynb].
+It identifies and removes rows with any missing values and ensures data quality.
+The cleaned data is then exported to a CSV file named `data_cleaned.csv` for use in subsequent notebooks.
   * `Carbon_Emision_Prediction2 (1).ipynb`: This notebook focuses on exploratory data analysis (EDA) and data understanding.
-It loads the `data_cleaned.csv` file, displays the shape and data types of the dataset, provides descriptive statistics, and includes visualizations such as a "4d plot" to explore relationships between variables like urban population growth, CO₂ per capita, energy consumption per capita, and urban agglomeration percentage.
+It loads the `data_cleaned.csv` file, provides an overview of the dataset's shape and data types, and generates descriptive statistics.
+Key visualizations include a "4D plot" which explores the relationships between `urb_pop_growth_perc`, `co2_per_cap`, `en_per_cap`, and `pop_urb_aggl_perc`, providing insights into how urban population dynamics, energy consumption, and urbanization levels interact with CO₂ emissions.
   * `Carbon_Emision_Prediction3.ipynb`: This notebook contains the core machine learning pipeline.
-It includes data splitting (`train_test_split`), model training using `RandomForestRegressor`, cross-validation (`cross_val_score`), and evaluation metrics like `r2_score` and `mean_squared_error`.
-The notebook also generates forecasts for CO₂ emissions per capita for the next 20 years and saves the trained model as `model.pkl`.
-It also prints forecasted values for India for the last 5 years in the forecast period.
+It includes data splitting using `train_test_split`, model training with `RandomForestRegressor`, and performance evaluation using cross-validation (`cross_val_score`) and metrics such as `r2_score` and `mean_squared_error`.
+The notebook generates forecasts for CO₂ emissions per capita for the next 20 years, visualizes these forecasts, and saves the trained model as `model.pkl`.
+It also specifically prints the forecasted CO₂ values for India for the last 5 years in the forecast period.

 ## Setup and Installation